ccarabine/payrollapp/docs/known_issues.md

 ___
 - **Issue:**

-    *When i selected option 1, option1 "Overall employees' pay for week selected".
+    *When I selected option 1, option1 "Overall employees' pay for week selected".
 I then input a week with no data, this displayed an error message as it only allows the previous week to be entered*

 - **Corrective Action:**

-    *Put in a “status” for the week with “normal” and “any week” .
-For this function the status would be “any week”*
+    *Put in a “status” for the week with “normal” and “any week” for this function, the status would be “any week”*

 -   **I have further removed this code so they display any week**
 ___